algono/flutter_firebase_middleware/README.md

 This was my main contribution to the Transportify app: https://github.com/Mobility-Solutions/Transportify

+Please note that this was my first time programming in Flutter (and Dart), so it may not be the best way of doing things.

 ## Getting Started

 This project is a starting point for a Dart